Torrex123/Animack/README.md

 `git clone https://github.com/Torrex123/Animack.git`

-Execute the file `main.py` and start using the app via terminal.
+Intall the requirements in the `requirements.txt` file, execute the file `main.py` and start using the app via terminal.

-**NOTE:** We're planning to add a graphical interface to enhance the user experience, so our code doesn't have input validations.